How To Teach Your Kids to Swim

 This might be difficult if you have a particularly active child.
 It is also just a scary thing for most kids to do.
 But it is incredibly important your child learns how to float in the water.
 So, take it slow and know it may not happen on the first try.

-First, lean them back, so their head is resting on your shoulder and place your hands on their back, holding their chest and back above water.
+First, teach your kids to swim by leaning them back, so their head is resting on your shoulder and place your hands on their back, holding their chest and back above water.
 As they feel more relaxed in this position, have them open their arms and legs to form a starfish position.
 Only when your child feels comfortable should you move their head from your shoulder or chest to your hands.

 Then gently use your hands to lay their head in the water while still supporting their back and head with your hands.
 It might be best to also move to their side so that they can see you.
 Eventually, move your hand away, even if only for a few seconds, so your child can feel more comfortable floating alone.